FlauBERT: Unsupervised Language Model Pre-training for French: Experiments and Results

 \subsection{Constituency Parsing and POS Tagging}

 \paragraph{Model description} We use the parser described by \newcite{kitaev-klein-2018-constituency} and \newcite{kitaev-etal-2019-multilingual}.
 It is an openly available\footnote{\url{https://github.com/nikitakit/self-attentive-parser}} chart parser based on a self-attentive encoder.
-We compare (i) a model without any pre-trained parameters, (ii) a model that additionally uses and fine-tunes fastText\footnote{\url{https://fasttext.cc/}} pre-trained embeddings, (iii-v) models based on large-scale pre-trained language models: mBERT, \cmbert, and \frbert.
-We use the default hyperparameters from \newcite{kitaev-klein-2018-constituency} for the first two settings and the hyperparameters from \newcite{kitaev-etal-2019-multilingual} when using pre-trained language models.
+We compare (i) a model without any pre-trained parameters, (ii) a model that additionally uses and fine-tunes fastText\footnote{\url{https://fasttext.cc/}} pre-trained embeddings, (iii) models based on pre-trained language models: mBERT, \cmbert, and \frbert.
+We use the default hyperparameters from \newcite{kitaev-klein-2018-constituency} for the first two settings and the hyperparameters from \newcite{kitaev-etal-2019-multilingual} when using pre-trained language models, except for \frbertlarge.
+For this last model, we use a different learning rate (0.00001), batch size (8) and ignore training sentences longer than 100 tokens, due to memory limitation.
 We jointly perform part-of-speech (POS) tagging based on the same input as the parser, in a multitask setting.
-For each setting we perform training three times with different random seeds and select the best model according to development F-score.
+For each setting we perform training 3 times with different random seeds and select best model according to development F-score.

 For final evaluation, we use the evaluation tool provided by the SPMRL shared task organizers\footnote{\url{http://pauillac.inria.fr/~seddah/evalb_spmrl2013.tar.gz}} and report labelled F-score, the standard metric for constituency parsing evaluation, as well as POS tagging accuracy.